 Meta descriptions might seem like a small detail in the grand scheme of SEO, but they can have a significant impact on your click-through rates.

-By following the best practices outlined in this guide, you can create compelling meta descriptions that not only help search engines understand your content but also entice real users to click through to your website.
+By following the best practices in this guide, you can create compelling meta descriptions that help search engines understand your content and give real users a reason to click through to your website.

-Remember, the ultimate goal of a meta description is to set expectations for what users will find on your page and convince them that your content is exactly what they’re looking for.
+Remember, the goal of a meta description is to set clear expectations for what users will find on your page and convince them your content is exactly what they’re looking for.

 Not using MonsterInsights yet?
 Get started today!